 The simplest way to explain it is this:

 On the Internet, everything has an IP address.
 Everything.
 Even websites.
-For example, as far as the Internet is concerned, CNN is actually located at 18.104.22.168.
-Technically speaking, all of the pages, images and information on the site are located at the base IP address.
+For example, as far as the Internet is concerned, your website is located on an IP Address.

 DNS is the system that takes a domain name and points that "easy to remember" name to its base IP address.
-Without DNS, you'd have to enter "22.214.171.124" into your browser just to "Google" something.
+Without DNS, you'd have to enter a long IP address into your browser just to "Google" something.

 The following information will outline the more common ways you (as a domain owner) will need to deal with DNS.